 In this example the variable V occurs in all tables.
-However, it may happen that a variable only occurs in one table.
+However, it may happen that a variable only occurs in one table, as in the example at the beginning of this section.
 In this case you may omit the scope operator.
 Let us suppose that the variable A occurs only in the table ta, B only in the table tb and C only in tc.
 Then the following expressions are equivalent:

-X = A + tb.sum ( B \ :A - tc.product( C - :B - ::A ) ) X = A + tb.sum ( B \ A - tc.product( C - B - A ) ) Note, however, that not using the scope operator can be dangerous.
+X = A + tb.sum ( B \ :A - tc.product( C - :B - ::A ) ) X = A + tb.sum ( B \ A - tc.product( C - B - A ) )

+Note, however, that not using the scope operator can be dangerous, as mentioned above.
 If at some time a variable A had been defined in table tc, then the product of the second expression no longer goes back to the variable A in table ta but to the A in table tc.
 Note also that if the prefix tc is omitted in front of the product table function, the product is taken over the records in table tb and if the prefix tb is omitted in front of the sum table function, the sum is taken over the records in table tb.